 The most long-term and effective way to ensure your house is well-insulated is to have proper home insulation installed in your ceiling, underfloor and walls.
 This will have an immediate effect on your home that should last for decades to come.
 But while insulation will more than pay for itself over time, initially it can be a very expensive endeavour.
 Thankfully, if you’re interested in some quick and relatively inexpensive fixes for your home, there are plenty of things you can get started with.

 Windows are an area of the home that lose heat extremely easily.
 This is particularly true if the rest of your home is insulated as the warm air seeks out the next best way to escape.
 To minimise heat loss you should make sure your windows are also insulated.
 Perhaps the best known way of insulating your windows is by installing double glazing.
 These windows retain heat inside your home because they consist of two panes of glass with an insulating gas layer trapped between the two.
 However, double glazing can be expensive, so if your home has wooden frames, opting for a DIY window insulation kit could be the perfect alternative.

 Window insulation kits

 Insulation kits use window insulation film to create a similar effect of regular double glazing.
 With the kits, the film creates an insulating layer of still air in front of the glass, similar to the insulating air between the two panes of glass in double glazing.
 The film isn’t applied directly to the glass but is attached to the window sash or wooden window frames with double sided tape.
-While window insulation film is only designed to last one season, it could last several years if undisturbed.
+While window insulation film is only designed to last one season, it could last longer if undisturbed.
 The kits won’t work for everyone — your window frames must be wooden and in good condition to get the most out of them — but they can provide a good alternative to double glazing for many.